kirkanos/all-inkl.com-dyndns/README.md

 # all-inkl.com-dyndns
-A BASH script for updating your IP for the dynDNS Service of all-inkl.com.
+A very simple BASH script for updating your IP for the dynDNS Service of all-inkl.com.

+I use it for updating my hopefully never changing IPv6. :)